Snowdonia & Mount Snowdon

 Accommodation

-For your accommodation, we have selected three small guesthouses, each of which excels in their warm Welsh hospitality and excellent, home-cooked breakfasts.
+For your accommodation, we have selected two small guesthouses, each of which excels in their warm Welsh hospitality and excellent, home-cooked breakfasts.

 Extend your stay